-Art Painters and the History of Renaissance Paintings
+Art, Painters, and the History of Renaissance Paintings

 To the average person, an interest in paintings and other forms of pictures stems from the artwork's literary aspect or subject matter, but as his/her expertise in the art of paintings progresses, the interest shifts to its composition, form, structure, design, colour and rhythm, plus its deeper meaning will be much more appreciated.

-The History of Renaissance Painting
+History of Renaissance Painting

 In the earlier periods of classic art, most "art paintings" were in forms of mural decorations and mosaic works, and these were applied extensively.

 In ancient Rome (and Greece), during the commencement of Renaissance art in Italy, paintings and other forms of pictorial decorations were made as wall hangings.
-It was from this time, according to art history sources; that the origin of all art of graphic representation evolved.
+It was at this time, according to art history sources; that the origin of all art of graphic representation evolved.

 With the invention of printing, pictorial decorations were produced using many printing methods that soon made wall hangings objects of interior décor that was produced in large quantities and not too long after, the science of photography was added, with each medium (printing and photography) having both its merits and deficiencies.

 Today's modern efforts in the art of paint can't be evaluated without historical information concerning the works of artists of the renaissance who have in no small way influenced the activities, lifestyle, and thoughts of mankind over time.